dadahcr2/fw/index.md

 #  [![FRIENDLY WARS](https://media.discordapp.net/attachments/806343355264401478/845189569079279626/image.png?width=467&height=467)](#_2)
 {: style="text-align: center;"}

 "_Welcome to one of tne most, if not tne most fun competition in HCR2!
 These competitions don't revolve around the daily/weekly tabs or challenges, but rather they run on **time trials**.
-This means that you can run it besides other competitions and you save all your precious gems._"
+This means that you can run it besides other competitions and you save all your precious gems_"
 {: style="text-align: center;"}
 <br>
 ### **To compete in the friendly wars daily, make friends with the two moderators below**